The sea and the chess game

 The man smiled and poured the tequila into the paper cups.
 He whispered.
 “Like all things, you will forget or the past will become acceptable, a part of us.
 Just allow time to steal the bitterness from your heart.
 Old men learn and understand.
 Old age make us appreciate the new day and good friends.”

-The tequila begin to erase the sad conversation and I understood the man.
+The tequila begin to erase the sad conversation and I understood the old man.
 The old man and me.
-Played the game of chess and we laughed at life.
-The sun was falling and the Poet told me.
+Played the game of chess and laughed at life.
+The sun was falling and the old Poet told me.